Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 1. When implementing a side nav onto the pages, when opening and closing the nav, the text was collapsing which failed to give a smooth transition.

-    * To fix it I had to create a class then use css to hide this, which could then be shown using javascript.
+    * To fix it I had to create a class then use css to hide this, which could then be shown using JavaScript.

-    * I also set a timeout function in javascript to give it a smoother transition.
+    * I also set a timeout function in JavaScript to give it a smoother transition.

-    * The Javascript code is shown below:
+    * The JavaScript code is shown below:

 ![sidemenu-bug](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/side-bug.png)

 2. When submitting the contact form on the contact us page, the form was allowing a submission if only white space was entered.

     * To fix it I used an isEmpty function, then added an if statement to check if this function was false.
-If it was true, an alert would show to to let the user know that the input was invalid.
+If it was true, an alert would show to let the user know that the input was invalid.

     * The code used is shown below: